NatoNathan/global-git-clone/README.md

 # global-git-clone

+I just released [global_clone](https://github.com/NatoNathan/global_clone), a Rust implementation of this project.
+I would recommend that over this one.
+However I will keep this one somewhat maintained, and will accept issues and pull requests.

 global-git-clone is a command line tool that allows you to clone git repositories to your projects directory following a specific naming convention.

 <!-- toc -->